SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 used to it.

-Frankly, the whole vaccine scheduling process has struck me as being full of people who _insist_ the system is right and good and working, when the evidence in front of there eyes is that it is _not_.
+Frankly, the whole vaccine scheduling process has struck me as being full of people who _insist_ the system is right and good and working, when the evidence in front of their eyes is that it is _not_.
 As an aspiring Bayesian rationalist, I find this hard to understand, and harder to deal with.
 But&hellip; simple stubborn persistence paid off.